Edmondchong/Edmond_Project_3/README.md

 ### ⚠️The "Complete Project" — with full training pipelines (k-fold cross-validation, evaluation metrics, deployment and more) is kept ""Private" to prevent unauthorized copying.

-### 🤝 I’ll happily share full access "Upon Recruiter Request" to showcase my Full-Stack AI & LLM skills.
+### 🤝 I’ll happily share Full access "Upon Recruiter Request" to showcase my Full-Stack AI & LLM skills.
 --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------
 • This project develops a deep learning model to classify brain MRI scans into tumor vs. non-tumor categories.
 It demonstrates how AI can support early detection in medical imaging by combining: